nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 whole transfer operation MUST fail.
 Token owner permission may be configured to behave in one of the following ways:

-1. Ignore owner hook interface;
+1. Ignore owner hook interface.
 2. Treat owner hook interface as optional.
 If token owner contract implements corresponding hook interface, it gets invoked.
 If hook interface is not implements, it gets ignored.